Amanj1/Discovery2/README.md

 ### Database pathways
 In our configuration file found in conf/hamlet.discovery.config we will need to add all the paths for the databases.
 Below you can see files and folders you will need to add full path to.
-If it

 ```
  //1.
 FastViromeExplorer